School Immunizations Minnesota Public Health Data Access - MN Dept. of Health

 Source: Annual Immunization Status Report.
 DTaP: diphtheria, tetanus, pertussis vaccine.
 MMR: measles, mumps, rubella vaccine.

-This chart displays the percent of kindergarteners fully vaccinated with DTaP, Hepatitis B, MMR, polio, and varicella vaccine over the last 10 school years.
-Vaccination rates remain high, but there has been a 3-percentage-point decrease in coverage since the start of the COVID-19 pandemic, leaving many more students vulnerable to vaccine preventable disease.
+This chart displays the percent of kindergarten students fully vaccinated for DTaP, HepB, MMR, polio, and varicella over the last 10 school years.
+Vaccination rates have continued to decline since the beginning of the COVID-19 pandemic.
+Rates have decreased nearly 4-percentage-points for most of the required vaccines, leaving many more students vulnerable to vaccine preventable disease.

 Source: Annual Immunization Status Report.
 DTaP: diphtheria, tetanus, pertussis vaccine.
 MMR: measles, mumps, rubella vaccine.